ljr1981/iterable_output/README.md

 # Iterable Output

-A library to extend collections or list classes to have a CSV-like "out" feature (or output to plain text).
+A library to extend collections or list classes to have a CSV-like `out` feature (or output to plain text).

 ## Purpose